 You all can easily get a huge list of what to do to learn Chinese at home, like reading Chinese books, listening to Chinese music, watching Chinese movies, etc.

 However, it’s easy to read the whole list without acting.
 (I speak from experience)

-So, I created a FREE 5-Day Chinese Motivation Challenge that will help you:
+So, I created the Free Challenge: Live the Chinese Language that will help you:

 - Receive exclusive tools, resources, and printable for participants ONLY

 - Receive Daily emails full of tips and insights to keep you motivated

 You Might be Interested

 - How to Start Teaching Chinese at Home